mramshaw/DynamoDB/README.md

     http://syslog.ravelin.com/you-probably-shouldnt-use-dynamodb-89143c1287ca

-There are work-arounds for hot keys (DAX might fix it) but the key takeaway should be that the ease and simplicity of using DynamoDB comes at a cost - that of visibility into DynamoDB internals.
+There are work-arounds for hot keys ([DAX](#dynamodb-accelerator) should fix this problem) but the key takeaway should be that the ease and simplicity of using DynamoDB comes at a cost - that of visibility into DynamoDB internals.

 ## Offline use